OWASP/www-project-proactive-controls/v3/en/c5-validate-inputs.md

 ### Regular Expressions
 Regular expressions offer a way to check whether data matches a specific pattern.
 Let’s start with a basic example.

-The following regular expression is used to define a whitelist rule to validate usernames.
+The following regular expression is used to define a allowlist rule to validate usernames.

     ^[a-z0-9_]{3,16}$